Will ‘Fantastic Beasts 2’ Feature Gay Romance Involving Jude Law’s Dumbledore, Johnny Depp’s Grindelwald?

 In another interview, he revealed that the beasts were going to take a backseat in the sequel as the focus would shift to Grindelwald.
 Also, Credence Barebone (Ezra Miller) is set to return in Fantastic Beasts 2.

-Fantastic Beasts and Where to Find Them’s protagonist, magizoologist Newt Scamander’s (Eddie Redmayne), will be sharing some screen time with Dumbledore.
+Fantastic Beasts and Where to Find Them’s protagonist, magizoologist Newt Scamander (Eddie Redmayne), will be sharing some screen time with Dumbledore.
 Jude Law’s character has a couple of good scenes with Newt, according to David Yates.

 Fantastic Beasts 2 is scheduled to begin filming in August, and it is slated to release on November 16, 2018.